-According the NCBI (National Center for Biotechnology Information) which is part of the United States National Library of Medicine, a branch of the National Institutes of Health, there are an average of 30,000 table saw injuries annually.
+According to the NCBI (National Center for Biotechnology Information) which is part of the United States National Library of Medicine, a branch of the National Institutes of Health, there are an average of 30,000 tables saw injuries annually.

-Table saw kickback occurs when the material your cutting on the table saw comes loose and is ejected from the table saw blade while it is spinning.
+Table saw kickback occurs when the material you cutting on the table saw comes loose and is ejected from the table saw blade while it is spinning.

 I have provided a video below which demonstrates what table saw kickback is and what it looks like.

 Table saw kickback is preventable with the correct and safe use of your table saw.
 Let’s look at the ways to stop table saw kickback.

 How Do I Stop My Table Saw Kickback

 As mentioned above kickback is a dangerous and real-life risk from using a table saw.
 Fortunately, there are ways to prevent kickback from occurring and causing injury from your table saw.